 Laptops, tablets and phones are not covered outside of your room so you may wish to consider taking out additional cover to protect these essentials.

 Endsleigh is the No 1 student gadget insurance provider and is recommended by NUS, because they understand students’ insurance needs and university life

 Please note this currently does not include Opal Court.
 Residents at Opal Court have some contents cover included in their rent.
 Further information will be available on your arrival.

 The University recommends students register with the Freemen's Common Health Centre which is located close to the University and where staff have expertise in student health.
 Information about health care and the Freemen's Common Health Centre can be found at Student Healthy Living.

 Fire fighting equipment is provided for the safety of all residents and is checked regularly.
 You should make yourself aware of fire escape routes and the location of fire alarm points and fire extinguishers as soon as you move in.
-Practise emergency evacuations are held at the beginning of each session and it is your responsibility to ensure that you are familiar with fire safety procedures.
-Tampering with fire fighting equipment will be regarded as a serious disciplinary offence and will carry a minimum penalty of £100 together with any costs incurred, and Fire Safety Officer informed.
+Practice emergency evacuations are held at the beginning of each session and it is your responsibility to ensure that you are familiar with fire safety procedures.
+Tampering with fire fighting equipment will be regarded as a serious disciplinary offence and will carry a minimum penalty of £100 together with any costs incurred.
 Interfering with door closers designed to ensure doors are closed to prevent the spread of smoke/fire or propping fire doors open is considered as tampering with fire equipment.

 Notices or combustible material must not be fixed to the walls or doors in corridors, including the corridor side of bedroom doors.
 Celebration and Christmas decorations should be fire resistant.